-This form and enclosed cover sheet will allow the recipient to build a pre-proposal database with contact details of applicants.
+This form and the enclosed cover sheet will allow the recipient to build a pre-proposal database with the contact details of applicants.
 Once the form is completed and submitted electronically, you will have the option to print off a copy.
-You should print off the cover sheet and submit this with the pre-proposal you created, signed by the dean, director or chair of your institution.
+You should print off the cover sheet and submit this with the pre-proposal you created, signed by the dean, director, or chair of your institution.

 A completed pre-proposal pack generally includes the cover sheet with signatures of approval, the pre-proposal itself, and the budget spreadsheet (the latter is not needed in the case of mini-grants).
 Make sure you deliver a copy (or make sure this is delivered by your dean’s office) to the Provost’s office by the designated date.

 All pre-proposals are reviewed by a committee that recommends to the Provost’s office, which ones should go forward to the stage of the full project proposal.

 A committee might award mini-grants straight from a pool of pre-proposals, but it tends to reserve the right to request a full project proposal if members feel they need additional support materials and/or information to help them decide on the activity of the proposed project.